 NOTE: FAMILY LAW OBLIGATIONS ARE SPECIAL OBLIGATIONS, USUALLY NOT DISCHARGABLE.
-AN EX-SPOUSE HAS VALUABLE RIGHTS WHICH CAN BE LOST BY NOT DOING ANYTHING.
-IF YOU ARE AN EX SPOUSE OF A DEBTOR, READ THE INFORMATION AT THE BOTTOM OF THIS PAGE AND CHECK OUT OUR SPECIAL TOPICS PAGE ON DIVORCE.
+AN EX-SPOUSE HAS VALUABLE RIGHTS THAT CAN BE LOST BY NOT DOING ANYTHING.
+IF YOU ARE AN EX-SPOUSE OF A DEBTOR, READ THE INFORMATION AT THE BOTTOM OF THIS PAGE AND CHECK OUT OUR SPECIAL TOPICS PAGE ON DIVORCE.

 Creditor's rights in bankruptcy

-When a creditor gets a notice in bankruptcy they must do three things immediately:
+When a creditor gets a notice of bankruptcy they must do three things immediately: